Indicators

 Minerva Foods understands that giving gifts is a cultural attitude in many countries around the world, however, the giving of gifts to Company employees is subject the following rules:

-• Cannot be delivered for business purposes, or in a period close to contract renewal;
+- Cannot be delivered for business purposes, or in a period close to contract renewal or in any other situation that may create a conflict of interest;

-Minerva Foods handles personal data and/or sensitive personal data in accordance with the privacy policy that is publicly available on our website.
+Minerva Foods handles personal data and/or sensitive personal data in accordance with the privacy policy that is publicly is available here.

 For requests involving the subject and the Brazilian General Law on Data Protection, you can contact the Minerva Foods Data Protection Officer at the e-mail address: privacidade@minervafoods.com.

-More information can be found in the section ‘Solid and Committed Management’.
+More information can be found in the section ‘Solid and Committed Management and Ethics and Compliance.

 Related Content